14 April 2022

 All patients and visitors of sportsmed are required to:

-- Wear a level 3 surgical mask.
-Cloth masks are not permitted.
+- Wear a mask.
+Cloth masks are not permitted in the hospital.

 - Come alone to your consult where possible.